LeviRoss2/USRI_Sensor_Suite/README.md

 4) A plot figure with 4 plots will appear.
 Using the mouse, select the "start" and "stop" points for the parser.
 Note: mouse cursor will turn into a crosshair, and selecing a point on any of the 4 graphs will work, as the parser is using that x-value to parse with.
 5) If iMet data is chosen, next file asked for will be iMet data logged from the an XQ (small) or XQ2 (large).
 6) If 5HP or TPH data is chosen, next file asked for will be MHP/TPH data logged from the teensy.
 This file will be vehicleName###.csv for example HERA002.csv.
+   1) A promt will appear asking for 5HP used.
+If used probe is unknown or unlisted use probe 1.
 7) Thats it!
 Output data will be inputFileName_Parsed.mat for the converted Pixhawk file, the TPH and iMet data will be inputFileName_Parsed_Sensor (ex: Sensor can be TPH, MHP, iMet, GPS, etc.)